List of General Hospital characters: Helena Cassadine (deceased)

 Rich widow of Mikkos Cassadine.
 Mother of Stefan Cassadine, Stavros Cassadine, Irina Cassadine, and Valentin Cassadine.
 Grandmother of Nikolas Cassadine and Charlotte Cassadine.
 Great-grandmother of Spencer Cassadine and Ace Prince-Cassadine.
 Cursed Luke and Laura Spencer on their wedding day on November 16, 1981 after her husband and sons were killed by them, and continued to seek revenge on the Spencer family.
 Had a heart attack and died after cursing Sam Morgan.
+Was revealed to have been poisoned by Nikolas Cassadine.